Bostame/save_email_attachment_to_nextcloud/readme.md

     - `NEXTCLOUD_USERNAME`: Your Nextcloud username.
     - `NEXTCLOUD_PASSWORD`: Your Nextcloud password.

-2. **Dependencies**: Make sure to install the required Python packages.
-You can install them using `pip`:
+## Usage

+1. Activate the conda environment:
+    ```bash
+    conda activate save-email-attachment
     ```
-    pip install requests python-dotenv
-    ```

-## Usage
-Run the script by executing the `email_attachment_to_nextcloud.py` file.
+2. Run the script by executing the `email_attachment_to_nextcloud.py` file.
 It will continuously check for new emails, download attachments, and upload them to Nextcloud.

 ## Implementation Details
 ### Functions